sthewissen/Mynt/README.md

 - Azure Functions
 - Azure Table Storage

 A lot of the logic is based on the [Freqtrade] bot and was converted to C#.
 The bot currently supports trading on the Bittrex exchange.
 This software was primarily created for educational purposes only.
 Don't risk money which you are afraid to lose.
-The bot runs at a pre-defined interval of 1 hour, since that matches the candle data it retrieves from the exchange.
-This can be changed by altering the CRON expression on the `TradeTimer` function.
-Do keep in mind that unless you also change the logic for retrieving the candles you're still looking at 1 hour intervals.

 This bot was first mentioned in [one of my blogposts].

 ![Build status](https://sthewissen.visualstudio.com/_apis/public/build/definitions/c865956c-413b-4c44-b678-45d3026ae0b0/11/badge)